Lincoln Memorial: Undercroft

+Below the memorial is an undercroft.
+During construction, graffiti was scrawled on it by workers, which is considered historical by the National Park Service.
+During the 1970s and 1980s, there were regular tours of the undercroft.
+The tours stopped abruptly in 1989 after a visitor noticed asbestos and notified the Service.
+Due to water seeping through the calcium carbonate within the marble, over time stalactites and stalagmites have formed within it.

+For the memorial's centennial in 2022, the undercroft was planned to be open to visitors following a rehabilitation project funded by David Rubenstein.
+Work started on the $69 million project in 2023 with expected completion by 2026.

+Through the renovation, the undercroft will become a visitor area with a museum, theater, store and exhibit section.
+It is expected to only take up 15,000 square feet of the 50,000 square-foot undercroft.
+The plan, as of 2024, is for the space to include six floor-to-ceiling glass walls that will provide views of the cathedral-like interior of the undercroft, and an immersive theater presentation that will project images of historic events onto screens and the undercroft's pillars.

 In popular culture

-As one of the most prominent American monuments, the Lincoln Memorial is often featured in books, films, and television shows that take place in Washington; by 2003 it had appeared in over 60 films, and in 2009, Mark S. Reinhart compiled some short sketches of dozens of uses of the Memorial in film and television.
+As one of the most prominent American monuments, the Lincoln Memorial is often featured in books, films, videogames, and television shows that take place in Washington; by 2003 it had appeared in over 60 films, and in 2009, Mark S. Reinhart compiled some short sketches of dozens of uses of the Memorial in film and television.

 Some examples of films include Frank Capra's 1939 film Mr. Smith Goes to Washington, where in a key scene the statue and the Memorial's inscription provide inspiration to freshman Senator Jefferson Smith, played by James Stewart.
 The Park Service did not want Capra to film at the Memorial, so he sent a large crew elsewhere as a distraction while a smaller crew filmed Stewart and Jean Arthur inside the Memorial.

 Many of the appearances of the Lincoln Memorial are actually digital visual effects, due to restrictive filming rules.
 As of 2017, according to the National Park Service, "Filming/photography is prohibited above the white marble steps and the interior chamber of the Lincoln Memorial."

 Mitchell Newton-Matza said in 2016 that "Reflecting its cherished place in the hearts of Americans, the Lincoln Memorial has often been featured prominently in popular culture, especially motion pictures."
 According to Tracey Gold Bennett, "The majesty of the Lincoln Memorial is a big draw for film location scouts, producers, and directors because this landmark has appeared in a considerable number of films."